harshit206/EDA-House-Price/Readme.md

 # Exploratory Data Analysis with Pandas
 This presentation aims to explain the Exploratory Data Analysis process with Pandas to the students of the MSDS program and demonstrate the same through a real-world case study.
-We also discuss the importance of Data Visualization, a key component in EDA.
+We also discuss the importance of Data Visualization which is a key component in EDA.
 It helps in analyzing the data using wonderful plots and charts.

 ![EDA](https://github.com/harshit206/EDA-House-Price/blob/main/plots/263-2637092_data-analytics-exploratory-data-analysis-icon.png)